Logo

 On-the-job application of verbal ability:

-• It helps maintain excellent communication with colleagues, clients, and management.
+• It helps maintain excellent communication with colleagues, clients and management.

-4. Logical Reasoning Test
+4. Logical and Critical Reasoning Test

-On-the-job application of logical and critical reasoning:
+On-the-job application of logical and critical reasoning

 • It helps gain meaningful information from unstructured data.